timur-feix/facial-emotion-classifier/README.md

 `--warmup` - Warmup fraction of total steps (cosine), default is 0.05.

 `--min-lr` - Lowest learning rate for cosine decay, default is `2e-5`.

+### 3.2 Testing
+Test the model by running `src.eval`.
+It will run the test data through the model with `checkpoints\best.pt` as the weights.

+Arguments: None.

+### 3.3 Inference
+Run `src.inference` to generate a CSV file with the corresponding logits for each image in a directory.

+Required arguments:

+`--input-dir` - Path to the input directory with images to score.

+Optional arguments:

+`--weights` - Model weights, default is `~\checkpoints\best.pt`.

+`--output-csv` - Output CSV, default is `predictions.csv`.

+`--batch-size` - Batch size, default is 256.